brant-ruan/brant-ruan.github.io/_posts/2018-10-19-masterMsf-chp1.md

 ### Metasploit版本

-- Metasploit Pro
+- Metasploit Pro: For penetration testers and IT security teams
-- Metasploit Express: 适合初级工程师
+- Metasploit Community: For small companies and students
-- Metasploit Community: Express精简后的免费版
+- Metasploit Framework: For developers and security researchers

-- Metasploit Framework: 完全命令行
+See more about Metasploit versions on https://www.rapid7.com/products/metasploit/download/editions/.

 ### 基本命令